 The monastery church is a three-nave basilica with a transept and a polygonaly ended chancel with an ambulatory.
 The façade is flanked by two slender towers, each of 46 m high.
 Above the intersection of the naves is the tower of bells, a typical element of Cistercian constructions.
 The church is 107 m long, which is considered to be the longest temple in Poland.
 From the south, from the central nave, direct access leads to the St. Mary’s Chapel, which is embedded in the monastery buildings.
 A polygonal chapel of Holy Cross was added to the southern wing of the ambulatory.
 North aisle, the ambulatory and the chapel of Holy Cross were strengthened with buttresses.

 The complex of monastery buildings was built on a square plan with an internal square courtyard, cloisters connecting the ground floor and dormitories on the upper floors.
 In the oldest eastern wing there is a two-branched sacristy.
-The chapter house is a two-nave, three-span, covered with a groin vault supported by two columns.
+The chapter house is a two-nave, three-bay, covered with a groin vault supported by two columns.
 In the southern wing there was a great refectory.
-Its interior is two-nave, four-span, covered with a stellar vault supported by three columns and brackets decorated with coats of arms of church and state officials from the end of the 16th century.
+Its interior is two-nave, four-bay, covered with a stellar vault supported by three columns and brackets decorated with coats of arms of church and state officials from the end of the 16th century.
 In the west wing there used to be a winter refectory, then a library, now the Oliwa Peace Room and two rooms covered with a rib vault.

 Website dawnaoliwa.pl, Klasztorny zespół pocysterski.